ayushsh314/CNN_dtd/README.md

 # CNN_dtd

-Just download and run
+Just download and run.

-Change path of location of dataset
+Change path of location of dataset.

 If not downloaded, use :
 ```